cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/expression-preview-editor.md

 ![Error message](../images/firewall-rules-expressions-editor-6.png)

 The Expression Editor supports the entire Firewall Rules Language.
-For a complete listing of supported fields and operators, as well as guidance on using grouping symbols, see [_Firewall Rules language_](/cf-firewall-language).
+For a complete listing of supported fields and operators, as well as guidance on using grouping symbols, see [Rules language](https://developers.cloudflare.com/ruleset-engine/rules-language).